darrenjcarrillo/webdb-i-challenge/README.md

 Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) using the **Google Chrome (or Chromium if you use Linux) browser** and write _SQL queries_ for the following requirements:

 - find all customers with postal code 1010.
 Returns 3 records.

-- find the phone number for the supplier with the id 11.
+* find the phone number for the supplier with the id 11.
 Should be (010) 9984510.

+- SELECT \* FROM Suppliers Where SupplierID = 11;

-- list first 10 orders placed, sorted descending by the order date.
+* list first 10 orders placed, sorted descending by the order date.
 The order with date 1997-02-12 should be at the top.

+- SELECT \* FROM [Orders] order by OrderDate desc limit 10;

-- find all customers that live in London, Madrid, or Brazil.
+* find all customers that live in London, Madrid, or Brazil.
 Returns 18 records.

+- SELECT \* FROM Customers
+  where City in ('London', 'Madrid') or Country in ('Brazil');

-- add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.
+* add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.

+- INSERT INTO Customers (CustomerName, ContactName, Address, City, PostalCode, Country) VALUES ('The Shire', 'Bilbo Baggins', '1 Hobbit-Hole', 'Bag End', '111', 'Middle Earth');

-- update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.
+* update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.

+UPDATE Customers set PostalCode = '11122'
+where CustomerID = '92';

 **Clicking the `Restore Database` button in the page will repopulate the database with the original data and discard all changes you have made**.